How to Train a Puppy

 Puppy socialization generally begins at 8 weeks and ends at around 12 weeks.
 By 12 weeks a puppy should be socialized and comfortable around other people, and dogs.

-Starting socialization training after 12 weeks will prove to be difficult and it is entirely possible your puppy will be shy or cautious around strangers, or even frightened by cars, sounds, and new places.
+Starting socialization training after 12 weeks will prove to be difficult and your puppy may be shy or cautious around strangers, or even frightened by cars, sounds, and new places.

 Gradually introduce your new puppy to people and dogs, and get him familiar with the area around your block and neighborhood.
 Make sure your puppy is comfortable being around traffic and new faces, and try to make the experience as fun as possible.
 You can also enroll your puppy in puppy kindergarten and puppy school where he can make new friends and socialize with other puppy “students”.